SDLT No Longer Applies to Scottish Land Transactions from April 2015

 This page was last updated on 24 March 2026

 Useful article?
-You may find it helpful to read the original guidance here: Grant of Reversionary Lease Example – Page Archived and Moved
+You may find it helpful to read the original guidance here: SDLT No Longer Applies to Scottish Land Transactions from April 2015

 View all HMRC SDLT Guidance Pages Here